ucsb-cs148-w25/pj06-studyconnect/README.md

   - Permissions: View & browse classes, post messages and discussions
 - Instructor:
   - Goal: To facilitate discussion about classes and help students study
-  - Permissions: Pin discussion posts to channel, remove irrelevant content from chats
+  - Permissions: Same as students
  - Administrator:
    - Goal: To ensure class chats are not being misused (remove spam bots, etc)
    - Permissions: Remove users from channel, remove irrelevant content